Motjiang/strangerthings/README.md

 # 🎬 Netflix Movie Details Page

-🚀 **Showcasing My Latest Project: Netflix Movie Details Page**

 This project is a **Netflix Movie Details Page** built using **Angular v17, HTML, CSS, and media queries** for full responsiveness!
 It is deployed on **Google Firebase** for fast and reliable performance.